backstage/backstage/packages/core-components/api-report.md

   picture?: string;
 }

-// Warning: (ae-missing-release-tag) "BackstageContentClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type BackstageContentClassKey = 'root' | 'stretch' | 'noPadding';

 // Warning: (ae-forgotten-export) The symbol "BackstageComponentsNameToClassKey" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "BackstageOverrides" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type BackstageOverrides = Overrides & {